Note: Characters are organized by their rank at the time of the end of the series.

 He survives the war and works as a postman afterwards.
-At the time of this posting, he is the oldest surviving veteran of Easy Company.
+Until his death on October 24, 2013, he was the oldest surviving veteran of Easy Company.

 The company's medic, he steadfastly performs his highly stressful job in the direst circumstances, including under fire, and as a result starts to suffer from Combat Exhaustion as war goes on.
 While compassionate, he is reluctant to form any emotional attachment to other soldiers (since it's easier to have a random soldier, rather than a friend, die in your arms).
 However, he starts to connect with others during the Battle of the Bulge.